-In the event of an emergency school closing or schedule change, faculty and staff will be notified via Messenger.
+In the event of an emergency school closing or schedule change, faculty, staff, and families will be notified via School Messenger.
 It is the responsibility of the student and parents to let the Central Office know if they want to receive information via e-mail or text.